iwitaly/big-lambda-serverless/README.md

 # Instructions

 ## Setup
-I order to make BLS work, you need fill up your credentials in `config.json` and `local.yml`.
+To make BLS work, you need to fill up your credentials in `config.json` and `local.yml`.
-Create `config.json` and `local.yml` in root folder then carefully read `examples/config.json` and `examples/local.yml` for config's examples.
+Create `config.json` and `local.yml` in the root folder then carefully read `examples/config.json` and `examples/local.yml` for config's examples.
 Generally, you need to fill
 * data and job bucket names and ARN's
 * Lambda's names and params (etc. RAM and timeout)

-Feel free to copy and paste from examples.
+Feel free to copy and paste from the examples.

 The last one, you definitely want to create your own mapper and reducer for your tasks.

-You need to modify `mapper.py` and `reducer.py` with your own logic.
+You need to modify `mapreduce.py` with your own logic.

 Check example of mapper and reducer functions at `example` folder.